alexmacarthur/typeit-site-gatsby/src/pages/docs/CURRENT/wordpress/index.md

 ---
 title: TypeIt for WordPress
 subtitle: >-
-  The official WordPress plugin for the most versatile animated typing utility on the planet.
+  The official WordPress plugin for the most versatile JavaScript typewriter effect library on the planet.
 description: >-
   The official WordPress plugin for TypeIt, the most versatile JavaScript animated typing utility on the planet.
 enable_sidebar: true
 ---

 This is the documentation is for TypeIt's official WordPress plugin.
-Install the plugin and easily generate typing animations via shortcode or Gutenberg block.
+Install the plugin and easily generate typewriter animations via shortcode or Gutenberg block.

 ### Requirements

 The following are required to run this plugin.
-In addition, keep in mind [TypeIt's browser requirements](https://typeitjs.com/docs#browser-support).
+In addition, keep in mind that TypeIt does not support legacy browsers like Internet Explorer.

 - WordPress v5.4.1
 - PHP v7.2